New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Projected bounds for JLab kinematics

 We also made an assessment of the parameter space that can be probed at JLab, where the scan over the range of $m_X$ can be performed with the initial state radiation technique.
-Requiring the BSM contribution to remain larger than the projected experimental uncertainty of 1 ppm, the resulting limits are shown in Fig.~\ref{fig:ExLimit}, together with existing bounds from $(g-2)_e$ measurements \cite{Fan:2022eto,Pustyntsev:2025nwm} and visible decay constraints on dark photons from A1@MAMI \cite{Merkel:2014avp}, BaBar \cite{BaBar:2014zli}, NA48/2 \cite{NA482:2015wmo}, and the NA64 analyses \cite{NA64:2019auh}.
-The latter have also been translated to the scalar case.
-Our results in Fig. \ref{fig:ExLimit} indicate that up to an order of magnitude extension in reach, as compared to current bounds, can be achieved for the scalar and vector scenarios for masses around 100 MeV without additional model assumptions.
+The resulting limits, obtained by requiring the BSM contribution to remain within the projected experimental uncertainty of 1 ppm, are shown in Fig.~\ref{fig:ExLimit}, together with existing bounds from $\left(g-2\right)_e$ measurements \cite{Fan:2022eto,Pustyntsev:2025nwm} and visible decay constraints on dark photons from A1@MAMI \cite{Merkel:2014avp}, BaBar \cite{BaBar:2014zli}, NA48/2 studies of $\pi^0$ decays \cite{NA482:2015wmo}, and the NA64 analyses \cite{NA64:2019auh}.
+We also include the projected sensitivity from the Belle II analysis \cite{Ferber:2015jzj}, as well as the LHCb Run 3 projection based on studies of dark photon radiation from charm mesons \cite{Ilten:2015hya}.

+The NA64 bound for visible decaying mediators was also translated to the scalar case.
+Additionally, we incorporate projections for the Mu3e experiment based on the $\mu^+ \to e^+\bar{\nu}_\mu \nu_e\tilde{S}$ decay, assuming $2.5 \times 10^{15}$ and $5.5 \times 10^{16}$ produced $\mu^+$, respectively (labeled I and II in Fig. \ref{fig:ExLimit}), adapted from \cite{DiLuzio:2025ojt}.
+We further reproduced limits from the SINDRUM experiment \cite{SINDRUM:1989qan}, which searched for the $\pi^+ \to e^+\nu \tilde{S}$ process, alongside the projected sensitivity of PIONEER, which aims to improve the branching ratio limit on this decay to $\mathcal{O}\left(10^{-11}\right)$.
+In both aforementioned processes, the scalar $\tilde{S}$ is emitted from the final-state positron and subsequently decays as $\tilde{S}\to e^+e^-$.

+Our results indicate that up to an order of magnitude extension in reach, as compared to current bounds, can be achieved for the scalar and vector scenarios for masses around 100 MeV without additional model assumptions.
 The ultimate reach, however, will depend on the precision achieved at JLab.

+We also emphasize that while recent missing-energy searches at NA64~\cite{NA64:2023wbi} have placed severe constraints on the parameter space of vector mediators decaying invisibly into dark sector states, these bounds are inherently model-dependent.
+The NA64 invisible limit in Fig.~\ref{fig:ExLimit} (gray dot-dashed line) assumes a dark coupling $\alpha_D=0.1$ and dark fermion masses $m_\chi = m_{A}'/3$.
+These constraints do not apply to the minimal scenario considered in this work, where the mediator decays with a $100\%$ branching ratio into visible $e^+e^-$ pairs; however, they show the complementarity of the two search strategies.